The short version:

 Domain Weight Shifts

 The three domains of the PMP exam are People, Process, and Business Environment.
-Their weights are changing:
+Their weights changed:

 |---|---|---|---|